 An authorized user on a credit card account is a person who can use that credit card the same as the primary account holder.
 This means they can make purchases and make payments just as the person who opened the account.

 Because the responsibility is shared with the primary account holder, any information regarding the account is also linked.
 When an authorized user is added to an account, their credit report and credit score are impacted by the account, regardless of when they were added.

 In the financial world, the term tradeline is just industry jargon for a credit account.
 You may have also heard the phrase “seasoned tradeline,” which basically means that the credit account is older than two years and has an established credit history.

-Authorized user tradelines are tradelines that are shared with an authorized user.
+An authorized user tradeline is a tradeline that is shared with an authorized user.
 The entire credit history is shared.
-Even if the user isn’t added until 2021, but the account was opened in 2013, they will get every bit of credit history that goes with the account — all eight years of it.
+Even if the user isn’t added until 2021, but the account was opened in 2013, they will get every bit of positive credit history that goes with the account — all eight years of it.